Chakeri

-Chakeri is a census town in Kanpur metropolitan area, situated about 16 kilometres east of Kanpur city in the state of Uttar Pradesh, India.
-It is an industrial town with textiles and food products as its major productions.
-Chakeri Airforce Station, North India's second largest Airforce base is situated here.
-Chakeri also has reputed educational institutions and colleges.
-Central Leather Research Institute, the only government leather research institute in North India is situated here.
-Grand Trunk Road made by the great emperor Sher Shah Suri passes from Chakeri.
-The town is enlisted as a Town Area of Kanpur metropolitan area.
+Chakeri is a prominent census town within the Kanpur metropolitan area, located approximately 16 km east of Kanpur city in Uttar Pradesh, India.
+The town hosts the Chakeri Air Force Station, North India's second-largest air base.

 Demographics

-Chakeri has population of 7,526 of which 3,803 are males while 3,723 are females as per report released by Census India 2011.
-Population of Children with age of 0-6 is 1116 which is 14.83% of total population of Chakeri (CT).
-In Chakeri Census Town, Female Sex Ratio is of 979 against state average of 912.
-Moreover, Child Sex Ratio in Chakeri is around 996 compared to Uttar Pradesh state average of 902.
-Literacy rate of Chakeri city is 89.63% higher than state average of 67.68%.
-In Chakeri, Male literacy is around 93.74% while female literacy rate is 85.41%.
+Chakeri has a population of 7,526 of which 3,803 are males while 3,723 are females as per Census 2011.
+The population of children ages 0-6 is 1116 which is 14.83% of the total population of Chakeri.
+In Chakeri, the female sex ratio is 979 against the state average of 912.
+Moreover, the child sex ratio in Chakeri is around 996 compared to the Uttar Pradesh state average of 902.
+The literacy rate of Chakeri city is 89.63%, higher than the state average of 67.68%.
+In Chakeri, male literacy is around 93.74% while the female literacy rate is 85.41%.
 Chakeri Census Town has total administration over 2,109 houses to which it supplies basic amenities like water and sewerage.
-It is also authorized to build roads within Census Town limits and impose taxes on properties coming under its jurisdiction.

 History

-Chakeri is a suburb to Jajmau (Ruled by King Yayati) on the banks of river Ganges.
-Founder of this place was Gangadeen Yadav.
-He built wells, temple and restroom for passengers in the memory of his mother Ramadevi.
-Now it is one of the famous landmark in Kanpur.
-An artificial pond made by emperor Sher Shah Suri is also present here which attracts large numbers of tourists.
-Siddhnath Temple and Ghat on the banks of Ganges are also major tourist destinations in Chakeri.
-Chakeri Air Force Station which was established in the 1970s is the second largest Air Force Base in India.
+Chakeri is a suburb of Jajmau on the banks of river Ganges.
+The founder of the town was Gangadeen Yadav.
+He built wells, a temple and restrooms for passengers in the memory of his mother Ramadevi.
+An artificial pond made by emperor Sher Shah Suri is also present in the town.
+Chakeri Air Force Station which was established in the 1970s is the second largest air force base in north India.